-If you are a gamer or a graphics artist, the graphics card is the first thing you will check in a laptop.
-So clearly, gamers and video/graphic artists know where to look for the Graphics Card in a PC, but if you are a regular PC user and trying to find out how to check your graphics card in the PC, this post is just for you.
+If you are a gamer or a graphics artist, the graphics card is the first thing you will check on a Windows 11/10 laptop.
+So clearly, gamers and video/graphic artists know where to look for the Graphics Card on a PC, but if you are a regular PC user and trying to find out how to check your graphics card on the PC, this post is just for you.

 Which Graphics Card do I have on my PC

 There are quite a few ways to find that; I am listing all those ways here, you can use whichever seems convenient to you.